An Invitation to Hypercomplex Phase Retrieval: Theory and Applications: Emerging HPR Applications

 To recover the quaternion signal $\mathbf{x}$ from $\mathbf{y}$, we solve the optimization problem where $\mathbf{a}_\ell = \mathbf{f}_{\alpha_\ell}^H(\mathbf{D}_Q^{k_\ell})^H$ is a row of the QDFT matrix with $\alpha_\ell = \lfloor \frac{\ell}{n}\rfloor+1$ and $k_\ell = ((\ell -1)\mod n) +1$.
 This formulation is also solved using QWF.
 In Figure \ref{fig:qfpr}c) we tested the algorithm with real data, an RGB image.
-Although all results produce satisfactory reconstructions, increasing the number of coding variables improves the reconstruction quality.
-In Figure \ref{fig:qfpr}d) is shown a phase transition performance of the QWF.
-The results show that increasing the number of coding variables allows for better performance in QWF.
+Although all results produce satisfactory reconstructions, increasing the number of coding variables improves the reconstruction quality. {Figure \ref{fig:qfpr}d) shows a phase transition performance of QWF, wherein we declare success when $d(\mathbf{x},\widetilde{\mathbf{x}})<1e-5$.} The results show that increasing the number of coding variables allows for better performance in QWF.
 This allows us to conclude that using quaternion approaches, increases the coding richness compared with the complex-valued Fourier PR which translates to better recovery performance.